Olivier Lézoray is Professor of Computer Science at the University of Caen

 in Computer Science from the University of Caen, France.
 From 1999 to 2000, he was an Assistant Professor with the Computer

 Science Department of the University of Caen.
-In 2000, he joined the Cherbourg Institute of Technology as an Associate Professor of Computer Science in the Communication Networks and Services Department
+In 2000, he joined the West Normandy Institute of Technology as an Associate Professor of Computer Science in the Communication Networks and Services Department

 and was director of graduate studies (2000-2009).

-Since 2008, he is Chair of the Cherbourg Institute of Technology Research Committee.
-In 2010, he became a full professor at the Cherbourg Institute of Technology in the Multimedia and Internet (MMI) Department.
+From 2008 to 2016, he was the Chair of the West Normandy Institute of Technology Research Committee.
+In 2010, he became a full professor at the West Normandy Institute of Technology in the Multimedia and Internet (MMI) Department.

 His research interest are in graph-based signal processing, adaptive and multidimensional mathematical morphology, and machine learning.
 Applications of his work include